 Hello everyone, and welcome back.
-During this module, I’ll be talking about the top 10 toughest exams in India.
+During this module, I’ll be talking about the Top 10 Toughest Exams in India to Crack in 2023.
 After reading this module, you’ll know about the toughest examinations to pass in India.
 So, let’s proceed to discuss them.

 Top 10 Toughest Exams in India

 There are many competitive exams conducted in India every year to test the logical and problem-solving skills, and time management of the candidate giving the exam.
 No matter if you’re going to a university or to study abroad or a job, examinations are one of the most important factors in the selection of a candidate.
 Some exams are easy, while others are considered difficult to pass.
 This article discusses the top 10 toughest tests in India.

 List of Top 10 Toughest Exams in India

 - CAT or Common Admission Test

 In India, the UPSC IAS exam is one of the most difficult and competitive exams to be passed.
 The UPSC (Union Public Service Commission). is responsible for conducting the examination.
 It contains three different rounds or levels: Preliminary exam (Prelims), Mains Exam, and Interview or personality test.
 Indian History, Indian Geography, and Human Rights Laws are regarded as essential subjects for aspirants.

 Nearly 8-10 lakh students are expected to take the exam.
 The applicants who pass all three levels are then offered IAS, IPS, and IFS positions based on their performance.